 Welcome to my home!
 I hate it.

 See, I’m no maximalist, but I’m kind of a sucker for walls.
 They leave a little something to the imagination, y’know?
 Yet I live in a place with an open-concept floor plan because it was my only option.
-As my realtor explained, demanding separate rooms in 2021 is “quixotic.”
+As my realtor explained, demanding separate rooms in these days is “quixotic.”

 Join me on a walk-through and see what your sick creation hath wrought: